-There have also been reports of a Vega 11 GPU too, though the rumour mill has been surprisingly quiet on that front recently.
+There have also been reports of a Vega 11 GPU too - though the rumour mill has been surprisingly quiet on that front recently.
 It’s possible AMD have decided the Polaris 12 GPUs will shore up the bottom end of the new 500-series range and we won’t see a Vega 11 chip until later on.

 There have though been earlier rumours of a Vega 20 GPU that AMD are working on with GlobalFoundaries.
 The Vega 20 is reportedly going to be a 7nm GPU releasing in 2018 with up to 32GB of HBM2 and memory bandwidth of a ludicrous-speed 1TB/s.
 There are also rumours of it sporting 64 NCUs, support for PCIe 4.0 and coming with a teeny tiny 150W TDP.

 With GlobalFoundaries looking to hit 7nm production in 2018 that part at least looks plausible.
 The rest?
-I’m not so sure; it looks like very wishful thinking to me.
+I’m not so sure.
+It looks like very wishful thinking to me.

-We’ve actually seen quite a lot from AMD’s new Vega GPU in benchmark form so far.
+We’ve also seen quite a lot from AMD’s new Vega GPU in benchmark form so far.
 The 8GB HBM2 version of the GPU has been shown in public at the recent New Horizon event, where it was running a Ryzen-powered gaming rig with the new Star Wars Battlefront Rogue One DLC.
 It was playing the game at 4K and was able to keep running consistently at over the 60fps mark.